gregor-autischer/ESPHome-Transit-Epaper/README.md

 ### Home Assistant Integration

+#### 🚌 Live Transit Data for Steiermark, Austria

+For **plug-and-play** live departure data in the region of Steiermark (Austria), use the companion HACS integration:

+**[PH_Steiermark_Oeffi](https://github.com/gregor-autischer/PH_Steiermark_Oeffi)** - A Home Assistant integration that provides real-time public transit departure data with the exact entities required by this display.
+Simply install via HACS, configure your stops, and the display will automatically show live departures!

+#### Manual Entity Configuration

-The dynamic version requires Home Assistant entities with the following structure:
+If setting up entities manually, the dynamic version requires Home Assistant entities with the following structure:

 **Required entities:**
 - `sensor.transit_departure_1` to `sensor.transit_departure_7` (minutes with indicators like "3!", "15*")